 This is why our dentists always encourage our elderly patients to maintain good oral health and hygiene, as this can help to prevent cognitive decline, which can lead to dementia.

-Furthermore, dental stress, which encompasses oral infections, material biocompatibility, and potential toxicity, has been found as having a significant impact on a person’s overall health and well-being.
+Furthermore, dental stress, which encompasses oral infections, material biocompatibility, and potential toxicity, has been found to have a significant impact on a person’s overall health and well-being.

 People with high levels of stress and poor coping skills have twice as many periodontal diseases as people with minimal stress.